 Most manufacturers distribute their products through wholesalers or agents.
 Price plays a significant role in purchasing decisions, along with quality and durability.
-There are no specific labeling requirements on most goods, with the exceptions of medicines and goods meant for human consumption.
+There are no specific labeling requirements on most goods, with significant exceptions being medicines and goods meant for human consumption.
 Labeling may be in any language; however, Malawi’s official language is English.
 Chichewa is the most prominent of seven national languages.
 All labels are required to list ingredients and expiration dates.

 Trade Promotion and Advertising